 Woodland is a poetic and visceral work that describes your body’s fade into the leaf litter of the forest floor.
 This work connects you deeply to your body, and considers the biological and chemical processes that continue long after you are conscious, as you are slowly and gently subsumed by the earth over thousands of years.
-Woodland is a love poem to the woods and the forest, as bodies merge with the molecular environments that support life.
+Woodland is a love poem to the forest, as bodies merge with the molecular environments that support life.

 You listen to the work via app on a smartphone and headphones, whilst lying on the ground within designated woodland areas.